I’m not a scheduler by nature.

 3. Reading: (Read to me, read to your brother, read to the wall… just please read, for heaven’s sake…) If you need a helpful book list check out Read-Aloud-Revival or Vooks which is a virtual picture book site offering a free 30 day trial.

-4. Writing: Go on and write me a page in your one single notebook that we use for all your writing ever.
+4. Writing and Spelling: Go on and write me a page in your notebook that we use for all your writing ever.

 Today a paragraph was written on “How much I love using our bread maker that we found in the give-away pile in our old building filled with rich people who gave away awesome things…”